SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 ENDCLASS.
 ```
 -   Handler method definitions include the additions `...
 FOR ...
 FOR
-    ...` followed by the kind of operations.
+    ...` followed by the kinds of operations.
 There are various
     options depending on the RAP BO operation.
--   Depending on the definition in the BDEF, there might be more ABAP
+-   Depending on the definition in the BDEF, there might be more additions
-    words with dedicated method parameters.
+    with dedicated method parameters.
 For example, an action might
     be defined with a result parameter, hence, the method must be
     defined with the addition `RESULT` and a parameter.
 -   The `FOR MODIFY` handler method can handle multiple entities